 How Do I Know If I Need A Root Canal?

-Your teeth are living bone and as such can sometimes become infected or damaged by a traumatic injury.
+Your teeth are living bones and, as such, can sometimes become infected or damaged by a traumatic injury.

-Inside the hard outer shell of your tooth lies a soft center that is called the pulp or nerve chamber.
-This area contains a system of blood vessels, lymph vessels, and nerves, which enter from the bone through the root canals and provide nourishment to your teeth.
+Inside the hard outer shell of your tooth lies a soft center called the pulp or nerve chamber.
+This area contains a blood vessels system, lymph vessels, and nerves, which enter from the bone through the root canals and provide nourishment to your teeth.

-When the pulp has been compromised by a cavity or injury, your tooth can become infected and begins to put the surrounding teeth and tissue at risk; a root canal procedure can help correct this.
+When a cavity or injury has compromised the pulp, your tooth can become infected and begins to put the surrounding teeth and tissue at risk; a root canal procedure can help correct this.